Tomaubier/CoperniFUS/docs/contents/tutorial.rst

 Let us now introduce an other type of armature allowing the creation of meshes using the trimesh scripting syntax.

-A second stereotactic frame arm is first defined.
+A second stereotaxic frame arm is first defined.

 .. image:: /_static/tutorial_assets/tuto_26.png